Working towards becoming a net zero and circular business, supporting resilience for the nation

 BT Group has been a leader on climate action for over 30 years.
-We’ve been tracking our carbon reductions since 1992, and we went on to become one of the first companies in the world to set a science-based target in 2008.
-Our networks and buildings are all powered by renewable electricity, and we’re aiming to transition the majority of our fleet to electric or zero-emission vehicles by 2030.
+We’ve been tracking our carbon reductions since 1992 and were one of the first companies in the world to set a science-based target in 2008.
+We’re working hard to decarbonise our networks, buildings and fleet and are building towards a circular business.

 Net zero